-Single Webphone User _ Small subset of users having Call Quality Issues
+Single Webphone User or Small subset of users having Call Quality Issues

 • 10 Aug 2023